Dick's Sporting Goods will stop selling assault-style rifles

 Stack, 63, is the son of the chain's father.
 He has been CEO for 34 years.

+National Shooting Sports Foundation spokesman Michael Bazinet said he is "disappointed" in Dick's.

+"We respect the right of all companies to make the decisions they believe are appropriate for their business," he said.
+"Nonetheless, we are disappointed by the decision of Dick's Sporting Goods to stop selling modern sporting rifles ... to cease sales of certain magazines and to raise the purchase age to 21 for firearms at all its stores."

-The company said it has never sold bump stocks, which allow semi-automatic weapons to fire as if they are automatic weapons.
-Stack called for a nationwide ban on such items.
+Stack also called for a nationwide ban on bump stocks, which allow semi-automatic weapons to fire as if they are automatic weapons.
+Dick's said it has never sold bump stocks.

-He also urged Congress to sign into law the restrictions his company has put in place, along with tougher background checks on all gun sales.
+Stack also urged Congress to sign into law the age restrictions his company has put in place, along with tougher background checks on all gun sales.

 "Some will say these steps can't guarantee tragedies like Parkland will never happen again.
 They may be correct -- but if common sense reform is enacted and even one life is saved, it will have been worth it," he said in the letter.

-The company does not break out how much revenue or profit it gets from firearm sales.
-The chain has a total of 852 stores.
-Unlike many other traditional retailers, it is adding -- rather than closing -- stores.

--- CNN's Kate Trafecante contributed to this report.
+-- CNN's Kate Trafecante and CNNMoney's Aaron Smith contributed to this report.